 8. 2-3 long-sleeved shirts (1 can be heavy weight for warmth)

 9. Swimwear (optional) Hikes that include stops at hot springs may offer chance to get wet, but clothing can be worn.

 10. 5-6 Underwear and 5 socks (thermal underwear is highly recommended for being light, warm and comfy for sleeping on cold nights).

 11. Water resistant mid-weight, lined jacket (not windbreaker) OR vest. (you can pair the vest with thermal or other warm shirt which can also be worn alone) The key is to dress in layers to be able to add/remove clothing as needed.
 Follow this link to see climate info

 12. Hat or cap to protect from the sun and gloves. (can easily be bought in Peru)

-13. Towel or shammy plus small toiletries. (hotels will provide the basics including linens)
+13. Towel or shammy plus small toiletries. (hotels will provide the basics including linens and towels)